 Below are links that will guide you on which courses to take and when.
 The top three links will direct you to which courses are typically taken together in the first two or three years in CS and includes a visual map of the CS and Math courses you need to progress in your academic career.
 The last three links below provide you a list of courses available here at UW, including their description and terms of offering, to help you find courses and plan you degree.

-Suggested course sequences: Term-by-term list of courses most students should take
+Suggested Course Schedule: Term-by-term list of courses most students should take

 CS prerequisite chart: Shows you the prerequisite course(s) you must pass before you can take the next CS course